tavisua/test-task/README.md

-The Test Task for IT Solutions Management International Pte.
+Test Assignment for IT Solutions Management International Pte.
 Ltd.